TheMindVirus/grafana/README.md

 # grafana
 Data Visualisation Server showing NVidia GPU Temperature using InfluxDB, telegraf and nvidia-smi

-### WARNING: This software is experimental and may not work as expected on first run.
+### WARNING: The software in this repository is experimental and may not work as expected on first run.

 ![Grafana](https://github.com/TheMindVirus/grafana/blob/main/Grafana.png)